-They sipped their respective coffees, and in between no words came out of their mouths.
-It seemed like they didn’t prefer talking while having coffee, or was it a uncalled break in their conversation?
+They sipped their respective coffees, and in between, no words came out of their mouths.
+It seemed like they didn’t prefer talking while having coffee, or was it an uncalled break in their conversation?

 Girish and Jaya sat silently just as the music started playing.

-A pianist seated inside began the evening with the instrumental version of Herman Hupfeld’s masterpiece, ‘As Time Goes By’.
-This song caught everyone’s attention when it was used as a leitmotif in the 1942 romantic drama Casablanca.
+A pianist seated inside began the evening with the instrumental version of Herman Hupfeld’s masterpiece, ‘As Time Goes By.’
+This song caught everyone’s attention when used as a leitmotif in the 1942 romantic drama Casablanca.

-Just like Sam in the movie, the pianist too played the piano in D major and mixed it up with B-flat major.
+Like Sam in the movie, the pianist played the piano in D major and mixed it up with B-flat major.